top of page

 BIOGRAPHY

-Hettie Barnhill is a Broadway actress, a director, a choreographer, and the founder of ‘Create A Space NOW’ an interactive social justice platform that uses performing arts and multimedia to further discussion around #blacklivesmatter and the recent events and race relations in America.
+Hettie Barnhill is a Filmmaker, Broadway actress, Director, Choreographer, and the founder of ‘Create A Space NOW’ an interactive social justice platform that uses performing arts and multimedia to further discussion around #blacklivesmatter and the recent events and race relations in America.
 Her film, A Love Letter to Brian, Lesley, and Michelle, has been selected and awarded in festivals currently showing nationally and internationally and honored by the California Senate with a Certificate of Special Congressional Recognition, "Using Film as a Vehicle For Community Engagement and Education" by Congressman Ro Khanna and California Senator Bob Wieckowski.
 Nominated for a New York Innovative Theater Award for Outstanding Choreography, Hettie has performed nationally and internationally on Television, Film, and on Broadway in the productions "Spider-Man Turn Off The Dark," Tony Award-winning "FELA!" (original cast), and the Tony award-nominated "Leap Of Faith" (original cast).

 CREDITS

 BROADWAY: SPIDERMAN-TURN OFF THE DARK (Ring Girl) | LEAP OF FAITH (Angel of Mercy) | FELA!
-(Queen
+(Queen)

 REGIONAL: (selected few) La Mama Umbria International | Spoletto Italy |La Jolla Playhouse, CA: Fly (Tree) | Metropolitan Opera NY: Electra, Romeo and Juliet, LuLu | Dallas Theater Center in Dallas TX, Fly (Tree) |The Ohio Theater NY, Surrender-Off Broadway (Drama Desk 2009 Nominee) |The Arvada Center in Arvada CO: LaCage Aux Folles (Bitelle, Colette) The Riverside Theater in Vera Beach FL: LaCage Aux Folles (Derma) |St Louis Black Rep: Guys&Dolls (Mimi)|St. Louis MUNY Opera: Hairspray (Lorraine), Aida, Meet Me in St. Louis, My Fair Lady, and Camelot